 Rewiring a Spanish Home

 HOW BAD does the wiring have to be in a Spanish property before it needs rewiring?

-For homes on Spanish urbs built since 2002, electrical wiring and safety is generally satisfactory.
-For homes built prior to 2002… unfortunately, in our experience, it’s “hit or miss.”
+For homes on Spanish urbs built since 2002, the electrical wiring and safety is generally satisfactory.
+However, for homes built prior to 2002… unfortunately, in our experience, it’s “hit or miss.”

 The Spanish electrical regulations received a major overhaul in 2002 with specific safety improvements made to domestic dwellings, particularly to earthing and sub-circuit distribution.
-Most notable was the introduction of the standard socket outlet and plug, the Schuko type F 16 Amp.
+Most notable was the introduction of the standard socket outlet and plug widely used across Europe, the Schuko type F 16 Amp.

 An Electrical Installation Condition Report (EICR) using specialist test equipment carried out by a professional electrician is the only sure way to identify the condition of the wiring.
 However, it’s not just the condition of the wiring, but how the property has been wired that is the crucial safety concern.

 Here are some typical warning signs to look for in Spanish properties.
 These are indications that the property needs rewiring;